-First, let’s talk about preventing water hardness.
-You can use an ‘ion exchange’ water softener.
-Now, this isn’t as high tech as it sounds, but it needs a bit of chemistry knowledge to understand what’s going on.
+Let’s talk about preventing water hardness.
+You can simply use an ‘ion exchange’ water softener.
+Now, this isn’t as high-tech as it sounds, but you will need a bit of chemistry knowledge to understand what’s going on.

 The water softener consists of small round balls, about 1 to 2mm in diameter, made from a special resin.
 They’re packed into a tube (known as a column) and primed with sodium ions from water softening salt.

 Hard water percolates through the column and exchanges its calcium and magnesium ions for sodium ions.
 The result is that the hard water ions attach themselves to the ion exchange resin and the sodium ions leave the exchanger with the outgoing water.
 Simple!

 You might have looked inside your dishwasher and noticed a container used to hold what is known as dishwasher salt.
 Yes, you've guessed it.
 It’s salt designed for the ion exchange column within the dishwasher.
 It prevents limescale from building up and allows you to use less detergent.
 After each use, a salty brine washes over the ion exchange resin to flush away the calcium ions and replace them with sodium ready for the next wash.

 Now, a way to treat hard water for use in washing clothes.
 Have you ever heard of ‘washing soda’?
 Its chemical name is sodium carbonate and it has the ability to soften water by removing the calcium ions from solution.
 Sodium carbonate dissolves in water and allows its ‘carbonate’ parts to link up with the dissolved calcium.
 The resulting compound, calcium carbonate, isn’t soluble so it settles as a precipitate.